Cabotage: European Union

+United States

+Foreign-registered aircraft are prohibited from carrying passengers or cargo between points in the US, except as part of a through trip involving travel to or from a foreign point.
+In order to fly between points within the US, at least one leg of the trip must be booked on a US airline.

 Other examples

 Before 1991, Lufthansa was prohibited from flying to West Berlin, so Pan Am, British Airways, and Air France operated the routes between West Germany and West Berlin.
 For a short time in the late 1980s, Trans World Airlines also flew between then-West Germany and West Berlin.
 During this time, Pan Am flew to Tegel, in Berlin, from Munich-Riem Airport (now closed), Hamburg and Frankfurt.
 Air France flew from Düsseldorf.
 British Airways flew from Münster-Osnabrück, Hannover, and some other cities.

 In 2003–2004, the United States Department of Transportation authorized Polynesian Airlines to provide temporary cabotage service in American Samoa after all US-flagged airlines ceased operations in the region, one of very few instances where the US has granted cabotage rights in an emergency.

 In October 2007, the United Kingdom granted Singapore carriers the right to fly domestic UK routes as part of an open skies agreement, which also allows British carriers to fly to any city from Singapore.

 Reciprocal cabotage rights exist by treaty between New Zealand and Brunei, and between the People's Republic of China and Albania.

+In 2024, due to western sanctions on its aviation industry, Russia sent cabotage proposals to "friendly countries" such as India and China, in the hope that airlines from these countries can operate domestic routes in Russia to mitigate its airplane shortage.